davidshq/oreillyas/README.md

 1. Clone the repository
 2. Install pipenv: `pip install pipenv`
 3. Install dependencies and create virtual environment: `pipenv install`
+4. Activate the virtual environment: `pipenv shell`
-4. Tweak any settings you want in `main.py`
+5. Tweak any settings you want in `main.py`
-5. Run the script: `python main.py`
+6. Run the script: `python main.py`

 ## How It Works
 It adds each page of results from the O'Reilly API to a Python dictionary